Just Follow Law: Plot

-Lim Teng Zui is a single father, with a daughter, Xiao Mei, and works as a technician for a fictional statutory board known as WAS, with his assistants Bamboo, Blackjack, and their advisor Nancy.
-WAS holds a boardroom meeting led by CEO Alan Lui and directors Tanya Chew, Lau Chee Hong and Eric Tan.
+Tanya Chew (Fann Wong) is an events and promotion department director at a fictional statutory board known as WAS and Lim Teng Zui (Gurmit Singh) is a single father, with a daughter, Xiao Mei, and works as a blue-collar worker technician at WAS as well, along with their assistants Blackjack (Brandon Wong), Bamboo (Suhaimi Yusof), and their advisors Bee Hwa (Lina Ng) and Nancy (Amy Cheng).
+WAS holds a boardroom meeting led by CEO Alan Lui (Samuel Chong) and directors Eric Tan (Moses Lim) and Lau Chee Hong (Steven Woon).
 They discuss the planning of an event to welcome Chinese government officials led by Minister Seto and China's Minister of Manpower Chen to a visit to WAS.
 All departments are briefed, but Chew's arrogance leaves her crew unmotivated to prepare for the day.

-A few days prior to the visit, Chew notices a huge clutter of junk in the office.
-Lim and the crew then decide to receiving a stern rebuke from the parking security guard Muthu in the process.
+A few days prior to the visit, Chew notices a huge clutter of rubbish in the office.
+Lim and the crew consisting of Blackjack and Bamboo then decide to receiving a stern rebuke from the security guard named Muthu (David Bala) in the process.
 Aware of the unsightly impression the rubbish creates, Lau tells Chew to conceal it, who in turn gets her crew to do so.
 Eventually Lim handles the matter by building a temporary wall held together by masking tape when they run out of nails.
 The plan falls apart as an end-of-visit photoshoot causes the wall to collapse from the excessive weight of people pressed against it, with Minister Seto himself falling into the junk pile.

 In a cover up for the accident, a shocked Lui holds an impromptu boardroom meeting to investigate who is responsible for the construction of the temporary wall.
 Finger pointing lands the blame on Lim, with the committee docking his salary and bonus.
 An angry Lim confronts Chew in a car chase, resulting in a severe car accident when they both run off the flyover.
 Lim and Chew, having survived the accident, wake up in the hospital with their bodies swapped.
 Both are shortly transferred to a mental hospital before consulting a Chinese temple.
 After they are discharged, they are forced to experience living in each other's lives.

 "Lim" learns of his poor living conditions and eventually discovers that Chew's mother, despite being well-fed, collects cans in her free time due to heavy estrangement from her daughter.
 Taking from Blackjack's advice to the latter to better spend her time on self-improvement, "Lim" takes on skill improvement courses to better provide for Xiao Mei and Chew's mother.